 Overview

-A stye (sty) is a red, painful lump near the edge of your eyelid that may look like a boil or a pimple.
-Styes are often filled with pus.
+A stye is a painful lump near the edge of the eyelid that may look like a boil or a pimple.
+Styes are often caused by bacterial infections and may be filled with pus.
 A stye usually forms on the outside of your eyelid, but sometimes it can form on the inner part of your eyelid.

 Stye